Aarhus University Seal

 Michael Eilenberg

 I am an Associate Professor of Human Security and Anthropology at the School of Culture and Society, Aarhus University.
 With a disciplinary background in both anthropology and development studies, my primary research interests centre on issues of state formation, citizenship, agrarian expansion, biosecurity and environmental politics in frontier settings.
-In particular, I investigate communal and natural resource related conflicts in borderland regions of Southeast Asia, Africa and Europe.
-Within this research frame, I have been dealing with different transnational processes such as illicit cross-border trade, labour migration, land grabs and biosecurity and other kinds of cross-border movements and issues.
-See personal website, university website, and LinkedIn
+In particular, I investigate communal and natural resource related conflicts in frontier regions of Southeast Asia, Africa, USA and Europe.
+Within this research frame, I have been dealing with different transnational processes such as illicit cross-border trade, labour migration, land grabs and biosecurity, and other kinds of cross-border movements and issues.
+See personal websiteuniversity website, and LinkedIn

 Sarah van Mastrigt